Best Of rangefinders

 Rating: 8.8/10 · Price: $199

 Blue Tees disrupted the rangefinder market by offering slope-capable units under $200, and the Series 3 Max is their flagship.
-The OLED display is crisp, the accuracy is surprisingly good (±1 yard in my testing), and the magnetic strip is built into the housing.
+The OLED display is crisp, the stated accuracy is strong for the price, and the magnetic strip is built into the housing.

 The honest assessment: It’s slower to lock onto the flag than Bushnell or Precision Pro.
 On a clear day with a visible flag, it’s fine.
 When the flag blends into trees or the background is busy, you might need 2-3 attempts.
 That’s the main sacrifice you make at this price point.